pjbull/benchmarked/explore.md

 subnav: one
 layout: default
 ---

-##Include our analysis here
-- Graph structure of cases
-- Analysis of "bias"
-- Appointees throughout historyr
-- Road to supreme court flow chart
-- Distribution of case "Areas of law"
-- etc., etc., etc.,

----
-The first step in attempting to identify bias in the Supreme Court is to describe want we actually mean by 'bias'.
-In context to the Supreme Court, bias is meant as a preferential treatment in how a particular case is handled by the Court.
+The first step in attempting to identify bias in the Supreme Court is to describe what we actually mean by 'bias'.
+In the context of the Supreme Court, bias is meant as a preferential treatment in how a particular case is handled by the Court.
 When exploring how a case is chosen to be reviewed  and ultimately decided upon by the Court, the major forms of possible bias are a selection bias and judicial impartiality.

 #Exploring Selection Bias